Mulling/mulling.github.io/content/guides/static-libs.md

 We can see a LOT fewer pages mapped, of which only 3 are `r-x--` (executable).
 We can also see the same mapped fonts as the dynamic version.
 There's also a decrease in mapped memory usage, 7364K.
 Private data remain mostly the same and shared data follows this as well.
 This however does not paint the hole picture.

-Let's look at the output of **top(1)**, first for st-dyn. **top(1)** will give us a different metrics, since it accounts memory usage differently.
+Let's look at the output of **top(1)**, first for st-dyn. **top(1)** will give us different metrics, since it accounts memory usage differently.
 It also will show us resident memory use -- which more closely matches what you would expect for the program memory usage.

 ```shell {linenos=false}
 $ top -b | grep -e "PID|st-dyn"